camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 This release introduces powerful features to improve operations such as annotating operation logs with comments or contextual logging for processes.

-### Annotate Operations Logs with Comments
+### Annotate Operation Logs with Comments

-Operations logs are helpful for auditing manual operations.
+Operation logs are helpful for auditing manual operations.
 However, the logged technical information might be not enough to understand the specific reason that an operator performed a specific operation.